ABS-official/PresidentialPackProject/README.md

-        In this way, to remain canonical to Faerun and the Dungeons and Dragons theme and universe, I've made a deliberate effort to refrain from using audio clips containing words like "America" or "We the People" etc. The goal is to establish a sense of characterter transcendence from real-world US leaders into the Forgotten Realms lore.
+        In this way, to remain canonical to Faerun and the Dungeons and Dragons theme and universe, I've made a deliberate effort to refrain from using audio clips containing words like "America" or "We the People" etc. The goal is to establish a sense of character transcendence from real-world US leaders into the Forgotten Realms lore.

     ##INSTALLATION: